1918–1920 New York City rent strikes: 1916 Harlem housing protest

-A mass meeting was held in October, 1916 at Public School 89, at 135th St. & Lenox Avenue, where more then 1,500 people attended to protest the increasing rentals and confronted landlords and real estate agents of Harlem.
+A mass meeting was held in October, 1916 at Public School 89, at 135th St. & Lenox Avenue, where more than 1,500 people attended to protest the increasing rentals and confronted landlords and real estate agents of Harlem.
 The meeting was later seen as a success, with one black and one white landlord reducing their rents from $1 to $3 per apartment.
 The meeting also further empowered the tenants to challenge negligent landlords in court.

 In November, when the Grohem Brother realty firm failed to provide heat to building tenants, they filled a complaint with the National Urban League, which then tenant organizer Mrs. C. DeSilva collected signatures to be presented to the owner Cassel Cohen.
-However before the petition was submitted heat was turned on but, with a notice rent would be raised $1 to $3 dollars an apartment.
+However, before the petition was submitted heat was turned on but, with a notice rent would be raised $1 to $3 an apartment.
 Tenants heavily protested against this and sent another petition.
 The Grohem Brothers realty firm attempted to intimidate tenants who signed the petition, targeting tenant organizer Mrs. C DeSilva in particular, serving her a eviction notice.
 In response the New York Age, a Black newspaper provided her immediately with legal counsel.
 Grohem attempted after court to offer DeSilva the option to remain in the apartment at $20/month if she paid the one dollar cost of the eviction warrant, in an attempt to stop her tenant organizing.
 She refused.

 The tenants continued holding mass meetings, in total lasting for 3 months.
 At one of these meetings Black realtor John M. Royall, complained about the tenants organizing saying, “it was nothing but a socialist idea or grafting scheme.”, many tenants decried such statements as the complicity of black realtors in oppressing black Harlemites.
 While short-lived, the protests set up the political networks tenants would use later on.